A Tourist's Guide to Shoshone Falls Idaho

 The weather on the day we visited was ideal and we came away with some beautiful photographs.

 Our visit took place in March so we came upon the Falls at the best time of the year when the water levels are at their best.

-We are told that in July and August the water is diverted for agricultural use and the falls can be reduced almost to a trickle.
+We are told that in July and August the water can be diverted off for agricultural use.
+Because of this the falls can be reduced almost to a trickle.

 This must be very disappointing if you travelled to see the falls and all you got was a trickle.